VinGarcia/jSpy/README.md

 This language is built aiming to join together some of the best features from JavaScript and Python.
-So at the same time it tries to follow [The Zen of Python][python-zen] and an easy use of generators it also offers protypical inheritance, and function closures.
+So at the same time it tries to follow [The Zen of Python][python-zen] it also offers protypical inheritance, and function closures.

 [python-zen]: https://www.python.org/dev/peps/pep-0020/

+All features are carrefully designed as to simplify its usage, and to keep a clean and consistent syntax.

-The jSpy language was created as a way to provide support to a new Speech Parser tool developed by VinGarcia originally called `Talkin`.
-This Parser is built-in into the language and can be accessed by using the reserved word `matcher` (See the examples section).
+The jSpy language was created as a way to provide support to a new Speech Parser tool for natural language developed by Vinícius Garcia.
+This Parser is built into the language and can be accessed by using the reserved word `matcher` (See the examples section).

 *This project was created by Vinícius Garcia and relies heavily on